 Managing growth can be challenging for a new start-up and ensuring you maintain a steady cash flow is vital to keep your car valet business running smoothly.
 Think about how you might sensibly reinvest your profits to grow organically as you build your reputation locally and beyond.

 A Startups member notes charging £6 for normal vehicle washing, which can go up to £20 for a big van with interiors done.
 By keeping a record of services (you could consider a simple CRM) you can work out what additional offerings are most popular.
 You could consider developing a billing scheme for regular customers.
-Bear in mind that you might need to consider taking card payments (take a look at our guide on mobile card payment providers).
+Bear in mind that you might need to consider taking card payments (take a look at our guide to the best mobile card payment devices).
 Remember that you will need to keep a record of what you earn (an spend) for the tax man.

 Keir also warns that you need to think carefully about your price point to ensure you attract customers: “When I initially set up my car care company I tried to undercut the competition; this backfired for me.
 Don't underprice to get work; people don’t mind paying more for a better service.
 Don’t overcharge though; people aren’t going to use your business until you have a good reputation”.